QuickTARA

 QUICKTARA_SSL_KEYFILE | Path to TLS private key (PEM). |

-Security defaults: CORS is locked to known origins, security headers are set, the login endpoint is rate-limited to 10/min per IP, and sessions use JWT with refresh tokens and bcrypt password hashing.
+Security defaults: security headers are set, login is rate-limited to 10/min per IP, sessions use JWT with refresh tokens and bcrypt password hashing.

 Requirements